xrdocs/application-hosting/_tutorials/2016-05-10-iosxr-ansible.md

 RP/0/RP0/CPU0:ios#
 ```

 Now, let's configure an IP address on the IOS-XRv instance.
-Issue the following command on the XR cli:
+Issue the following command on XR cli:

 ```
 conf t